Money – The Debate

 Money is a debate.
 Money is always a debate.
 We all want more.
 We don’t always get more.
 Money will forever remain a debate.

 However, money makes for a fun subject to tackle.
-The goal here is sculpt a palatable value proposition which asserts the high-value of public addressing announcing.
+The goal here is to sculpt a palatable value proposition which asserts the high-value of public addressing announcing.
 The suggestion is that leveraging it to an organization’s benefit and properly compensating the announcer for good work are wise directions for increased success.

-Prefacing this entire dissertation, we see a lot of public address announcer job openings at publicaddressannouncer.org.
+Prefacing this entire prolix dissertation, we see a lot of public address announcer job openings at publicaddressannouncer.org.
 Some pay offers are ostensibly commensurate while others are, frankly, embarrassing.
 This particular post aims to address a big picture rather than any one company, college, school or organization.
 We value encouragement over complaint…always!

 Ok.
 As we all know, some sports jobs garner millions.
 From players to some broadcasters, the numbers make the average person salivate in awe.
 Millions dropping on P.A. announcers, too?
 Quite to the contrary, the announcer receives, usually, something more on the order of chicken feed for all that squawking they do.
 Ah, the good-natured P.A. folks… These wonderful people are prattling away to a live audience for???…mostly, the love of it.